 Being a great singer does not qualify that person to teach vocal techniques.
 It takes more than a good voice to be a good instructor.
 The teacher must have a combination of schooling, knowledge of the voice, and plenty of experience.

 Vocal teachers and coaches are found under the following classifications and headings:

 Your goal is to find a knowledgeable teacher who is right for you.
 Degrees or credentials are not required for teaching voice with the exception of college and university instructors.
 However, a good competent vocal coach can still be found even though they do not have a degree.

 Outstanding teachers go out of their way to boost self-esteem in their students.
 If people believe in themselves, it's amazing what they can accomplish.

 A Good Vocal Coach Will Incorporate Proper Vocal Technique In Each Lesson

 6 Things To Consider When Choosing A Vocal Coach

 What should I be looking for when selecting a vocal coach?
 Factors in choosing a teacher include the following:

 1. Find a teacher to fit your needs and interests.
-There are hundreds of teachers and coaches but each of them has a specific way of teaching.
+Take responsibility for stating your needs.
+There are hundreds of teachers and coaches but each one has a specific way of teaching.
 Make it clear to the prospective teacher what you want to get from the lessons.
 Here are some examples:

 .
 I want to build my vocal range.